Claim for wages through the Coronavirus Job Retention Scheme

 - the number of employees being furloughed

 - each employee’s National Insurance number (you will need to search for their number using basic PAYE Tools if you do not have it, or contact HMRC if your employee has a temporary number or genuinely has never had one)

 - each employee’s payroll or employee number (optional)

 - the start date and end date of the claim

-- the full amounts that you’re claiming for including:
+- the full amounts of employee wages you’re claiming for

 - your phone number